Shifted Poisson structures on differentiable stacks: -graded Lie -algebras

-\begin{remark} Recall that morphisms of $L_\infty$-algebras can be composed; it is routine to check that morphisms of graded Lie 2-algebras are stable under composition.
-Indeed if $\Phi$ and $\Psi$ are two morphisms of {\strict}s then $\Phi\circ\Psi$ is a morphism whose only non vanishing terms are the linear and quadratic ones that read
+\begin{remark} Morphisms of $L_\infty$-algebras can be composed; it is routine to check that morphisms of graded Lie 2-algebras are stable under the composition of $L_\infty$-morphisms.
+Indeed, if $\Phi$ and $\Psi$ are morphisms of {\strict}s, so is $\Phi\circ\Psi$, whose only non-vanishing terms are the linear and quadratic ones that read as follows:

 \end{remark}